-The examination is held in the Summer and Autumn.
-Epidemiology, Statistics and Research Methods are examined at the end of the first semester.
+PHME 3001 Epidemiology, Statistics and Research Methods

+PHTY 3003 Biomechanics and Kinesiology PHTY 3004 Applied Physics and Electrotherapy end of the first semester.
 Students who fail to complete the Third University Examination in Physiotherapy in the Autumn are required to re-attend the respective courses in the following session before re-entering for the examination.